Narabzad/Chameleons/Baselines documentations.md

 **ANCE**:  We employed the implementation from [RepBert Github](https://github.com/microsoft/ANCE).
 Inferencing approximately takes 9 hours on two RTX3090 GPUS with 24GB memmory.

  **TCT-ColBert** : We utilized [pyserini](https://github.com/castorini/pyserini) implmenetation of tct-colbert to run this baseline.
-Since we needed to compute the query embeddings on the fly, we preferred to select [Dense retrieval with TCT-ColBERT, brute-force index] (https://github.com/castorini/pyserini/blob/master/docs/experiments-tct_colbert.md#dense-retrieval):
+Since we needed to compute the query embeddings on the fly, we preferred to select [Dense retrieval with TCT-ColBERT, brute-force index](https://github.com/castorini/pyserini/blob/master/docs/experiments-tct_colbert.md#dense-retrieval):